auth0/docs/articles/connections/calling-an-external-idp-api.md

 You can build a process in your backend and expose it to your client as an API.

 The backend process will implement the steps of [the backend section](#from-the-backend).
-You can call the IdP's API from the same backend process so the access token is never exposed to your public client.
+You will call the IdP's API from the same backend process so the access token is never exposed to your public client.

 Then, you will call your proxy API from your public client using the respective flow for your case:
 - [Implicit Grant](/api-auth/tutorials/implicit-grant) if you are working with a SPA